unlock-protocol/unlock/docs/docs/getting-started/what-is-unlock/litepaper.md

 ### Proposals

-Proposals are onchain-executable transactions**.** As code**,** a proposal can only trigger onchain actions.
+Proposals are onchain-executable transactions.
+As code, a proposal can only trigger onchain actions.
 For example, a proposal could be _"The [Unlock DAO](../../governance/unlock-dao/) pays x tokens to example.eth"_ or _"Change parameter p of this smart contract to be k."_

 A proposal cannot be _"The Unlock Labs team needs to travel to conference y,"_ or _"John Doe needs to purchase UP tokens on the Coinbase exchange,”_ since these proposals would require off-chain actions that are not governable or executable by code.